scnr/book/src/README.md

 ## Scalability

-No dependencies, no configuration; SCNR can build a cloud of itself that allows you to scale both horizontally and vertically.
+No dependencies, no configuration; Codename SCNR can build a cloud of itself that allows you to scale both horizontally and vertically.

 Scale up by plugging more nodes to its _Grid_, or down by unplugging them.